chrokh/toow-old/chapters/methods.md

 Let's say we want to add the numbers `1` and `2`.
 Well, we simply apply the function, just like we would in mathematics.
-We state the name of the function, an opening parenthasis, whatever values we want to pass as arguments for the parameters separated by comma, and close the parenthasis.
+We state the name of the function, an opening parenthesis, whatever values we want to pass as arguments for the parameters separated by comma, and close the parenthesis.
 Voilà, we've called the function.

 ```{code-cell} csharp